gallaglo/whereami/README.md

 Key features:

 - **Interactive Chat Interface** - Chat with an AI assistant specialized in GCP and cloud infrastructure
-- **Agentic Tool Integration** - Real-time access to GCP region data, weather information, and web search
+- **Agentic Tool Integration** - Real-time access to GCP region data, Google Search, and Wikipedia
 - **Environment Detection** - Displays region, zone and cluster information of the runtime environment
 - **Streaming Responses** - Real-time chat responses using server-sent events
-- **LangChain Integration** - Powered by Gemini 2.5 Flash with structured output and tool calling
+- **LangChain Integration** - Powered by Gemini 3 Flash with structured output and tool calling
 - Production-ready container image used in other projects like [Multi-region Cloud Run Deployment](https://github.com/gallaglo/gcp-demos-notes-and-tricks/tree/main/run/multi-region)

 ## Chat Features